DC-Jade/algorithm/README.md

 # algorithm

 ## Introduction
-- This is a datastructure learning notebook
+- This is a algorithm learning notebook

 - Ref: \